-Jennifer earned her J.D. from Gonzaga University School of Law in 2009, and is a member of the Washington State Bar.
-While in law school, she interned at the Spokane County Prosecutor’s Office in the property, major crimes, and domestic violence divisions and gained courtroom experience including serving as lead counsel on a multiple-felony trial.
-She moved to Northern Alabama and associated with a law firm, working in the areas of criminal and family law.
+She earned her J.D. from Gonzaga University School of Law in 2009, and is a member of the Washington State Bar.
+While in law school, she interned at the Spokane County Prosecutor’s Office in the property, major crimes and domestic violence divisions and gained courtroom experience including serving as lead counsel on a multiple-felony trial.
+Jennifer then moved to northern Alabama and associated with a law firm, working in the areas of criminal and family law.

 She is a college-level educator, and has taught courses as an adjunct in biology, chemistry, medical terminology and anatomy.

 The defendants in the New Jersey MDL are Johnson & Johnson and Imerys Talc America, Inc. Talc is a mineral ground to make talcum powder, the main ingredient of baby powder.
 Use of baby powder regularly in the female genital area increases the risk of ovarian cancer, as the talc particles can travel through the vagina, uterus and fallopian tubes to the ovaries.
 Johnson & Johnson has declined to provide warnings to consumers on their baby powder.
 Safer alternatives are available, such as a cornstarch-based powders, which have been widely sold by companies, including Johnson & Johnson, for many years.
 Four separate juries have awarded plaintiffs damages totaling more than $700 million.